Sanaaq community programming: Call for projects

 - A member of the Centre Sanaaq team

-- A representative of the governance committee
+- A representative of the Centre’s participatory governance committee

 Timetable

-- Call for projects launched: April 14, 2025.
+- Call for projects launched: Monday, January 19, 2026.

-- Project submission deadline: May 29, 2025 at 5 p.m.
+- Project submission deadline: Sunday, March 8, 2026 at 5 p.m.

-- The committee may need to contact you for further information during this period.
+- Administrative processing of submissions and jury selection: Between March 9 and April 12, 2026.
+The jury may need to contact you for further information during this period

 - Your project budget*

 - A plan, photo, and/or technical sheet of the project, if necessary.
-Your technical sheet can include technical requirements in terms of equipment and personnel, as well as the specific features of the show (presence of water, special effects, etc.);
+Your technical sheet can include technical requirements in terms of equipment and personnel, as well as the specific features of the show (use of water, special effects, etc.);

 - For NPOs only: Letters patent in a single file.